srampinogroup/PES-trotter/README.md

 navigation, energy profiling, Minimum Energy Path (MEP) computation and trajectory playback.

-## Beta version is now live
+## Online version is now live

-This is the official repository for the beta version of the open-source PES-trotter app.
-The full source code will be available soon.
-In the meantime, you can test the project via web at this page:
+This is the official repository for the open-source PES-trotter app.
+You can test the project via web at this page:

 * https://srampinogroup.github.io/PES-trotter

+or run from source with the [Godot editor](https://godotengine.org/download) v4.5-stable or newer.

 The user guide is available below.
 Feel free to open an issue if you found a bug.